centrifugal/centrifugo/docs/content/server/engines.md

 * `redis_sentinels` (string, default `""`) - comma separated list of Sentinels for HA
 * `redis_master_name` (string, default `""`) - name of Redis master Sentinel monitors
 * `redis_prefix` (string, default `"centrifugo"`) – custom prefix to use for channels and keys in Redis
+* `redis_sequence_ttl` (int, default `0`) - sets a time in seconds of sequence data expiration in Redis Engine.
+Sequence meta key in Redis is a HASH that contains current sequence number in channel and epoch value.
+By default sequence data for channels does not expire.
+Though in some cases – when channels created for а short time and then not used anymore – created sequence meta data can stay in memory while not actually useful.
+For example you can have a personal user channel but after using your app for a while user left it forever.
+In long-term perspective this can be an unwanted memory leak.
+Setting a reasonable value to this option (usually much bigger than history retention period) can help.
+In this case unused channel sequence data will eventually expire.
+Available since v2.3.0

 All of these options can be set over configuration file.
 Some of them can be set over command-line arguments (see `centrifugo -h` output).